taigroddy/hackintosh-MSI-GF63/README.md

 # FIXED:
 AUDIO:
 - OPTION 1: First, remove AppleHDA.kext in ~/Library/Extentions.
 Then, download "Hackintosh Vietnam Tool 1.9.6" with link https://taimienphi.vn/download-hackintosh-vietnam-tool-for-mac-39155.
 Finally, install sound with VoodooHDA (in Kexts->Sound->VoodooHDA) and restart when it's done.
-- OPTION 2: You can download VoodooHDA.kext ver2.8.7 and add it to EFI->Clover->kext->orthers (replace it if it's realy existed).
+- OPTION 2: You can download VoodooHDA.kext ver2.8.7 and add it to Systemt->Library->Extentions->Kexts (replace it if it's realy existed).
+Note: If the twice options is not working, you should to use "Hackintosh Vietnam Tool 1.9.6" to repair it.
+The first, you need to remove the existing driver by installing all driver in Kexts->Sound, restart Clover and reinstall only VoodooHDA.